duarteocarmo/duarteocarmo.com/content/posts/47-on-rust.md

 }
 ```

 **Borrowing.** References and borrowing have been the hardest concepts to grasp for me.
 Again.
 This might be very well due to my lack of experience in compiled languages.
-Look at the example above example, taken from [this](https://www.forrestthewoods.com/blog/should-small-rust-structs-be-passed-by-copy-or-by-borrow/) great post.
+Look at the example above, taken from [this](https://www.forrestthewoods.com/blog/should-small-rust-structs-be-passed-by-copy-or-by-borrow/) great post.
 There is no obvious reason why you would go with `do_math_by_borrow`.
 It's uglier, less readable, and to the best of my knowledge, _not_ significantly faster.
 This whole borrowing and ownership dance is probably necessary for Rust.
 But I felt like doing a lot of `.Clone()` and `.Copy()` to escape this problem.

 ## Closing thoughts